mozilla/fx-private-relay/README.md

 You can then open a pull request from the `message-updates-yyyymmdd` branch to [the l10n repo](https://github.com/mozilla-l10n/fx-private-relay-l10n) `main` branch.

+If you're not yet ready to submit some strings for translation, you can tentatively add them to frontend/pendingTranslations.ftl.
+Strings in that file will show up until strings with the same ID are added to the l10n repository.

 #### Commit translations for release
 To commit updates to the app's translations (e.g., before a release), we need